pipfrosch/piptheme/README.md

-server with the correct Apache modules installed (`mod_mime` and `mod_expires` which are both standard modules) will ensure that the webfonts are served with the correct MIME type (`font/woff2`) and makes sure that the proper expires header is sent with both the fonts as the CSS files to allow the browser to cache them for one month.
+server with the correct Apache modules installed (`mod_mime` and `mod_expires` which are both standard modules) will ensure that the webfonts are served with the correct MIME type (`font/woff2`) and makes sure that the proper expires header is sent with both the fonts and the CSS files to allow the browser to cache them for one month.

 If your server is not Apache or if you disable `.htaccess` files within the web root, make sure your server is otherwise configured to send the correct